tibfox/okinoko-takara/README.md

 ### Verifying Results

 After a lottery is executed, anyone can independently verify that the winners were selected fairly.
-There are two ways to verify:

-#### Method 1: Using the verify_lottery Contract Function (Recommended)
+#### Using the verify_lottery Contract Function

-The simplest way to verify is using the built-in `verify_lottery` contract function:
+The built-in way to verify is using the `verify_lottery` contract function:

 ```javascript
 // Call the verify_lottery contract function